nikhilreddybilla28/Diagnostic-Breast-Cancer--WDBC-/README.md

 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.
 A few off the images can be found at http://www.cs.wisc.edu/~street/images/

-	The actual linear program used to obtain the separating plane in the 3-dimensional space is that described in:
-	[K. P. Bennett and O. L. Mangasarian: "Robust Linear Programming Discrimination of Two Linearly Inseparable Sets", Optimization Methods and Software 1, 1992, 23-34].

 This database is also available through the UW CS ftp server: ftp ftp.cs.wisc.edu